-The Heart and Hands (Jeut Nung Dai) Social Work Project was established in 2009, aiming to better support and equip Cambodian national social workers and counselors.
-Within Chab Dai member agencies, Jeut Nung Dai assists with technical skills training, counseling and social work skills, conflict resolution and family mediation to improve capacity of social workers and counselors.
-Training and mentoring through Jeut Nung Dai helps these individuals provide a high standard of care and meet the needs of their target population.
-Thus far, over 200 social workers and counselors have benefited from the Jeut Nung Dai project.
-Two Individual and Peer Group Supervision groups are in progress, with 62 social workers and counselors receiving training.
-Support groups, training and mentoring ensure long-term sustainability and continuing benefits stemming from the efforts of the Jeut Nung Dai project.
+The “Heart and Hands” Social Work Project was established in 2009 and is part of Chab Dai's coalition team.
+We work closely with Chab Dai member organizations to equip counselors and social workers to provide high standards of care to their target populations.
+Through technical skills training, counseling and social work skills, conflict resolution and family mediation as well as supervision and mentoring, our team builds and strengthens the capacity of Cambodian counselors, social workers, housemothers, aftercare shelter workers and foster caregivers.
+Once a year, the Jeut Nung Dai team organizes a Social Work conference.
+We also offer direct counseling to clients and their families when needed.
+Thus far, more than 500 social workers and counselors have benefited from the Jeut Nung Dai project.
+Support groups, supervision, training and mentoring ensure long-term sustainability and continuing benefits stemming from the efforts of the Jeut Nung Dai project.

 In 2010 Chab Dai launched a ten-year research project to better understand re-integration for men and women who are survivors of trafficking for sexual purposes.
 Over a period of 10 years, this study aims to better understand the experiences of more than 100 survivors of abuse who have been re-integrated back into society after rehabilitation.
 The research team follows study participants starting from the time they are in the aftercare program and throughout their transition into a community setting.
 The purpose is to “hear” from the survivors themselves, about their lives, understandings and experiences, so their voices can contribute towards a greater understanding of the complexities of re-integration.
 This past year we have altered our methodology (please see methodology reflection paper) and we will produce themed papers in the coming years.